Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 The Long Road From Brooklyn to $20 Million

 What he was, instead, was real.
-A kid from Brooklyn who should have become a cop, chose music instead, nearly destroyed himself with drugs, rebuilt his career from the ground up, found love and stability in his 40s, and kept performing right up until his body wouldn’t let him anymore.
+A kid from Brooklyn who should have become a cop, chose music instead, nearly destroyed himself with drugs, rebuilt his career from the ground up, found love and stability in his 40s, and kept performing right up until his body would not let him anymore.

 The $20 million net worth he left behind is one measure of that life.
 The songs are a better one.
 Somewhere right now, “Take Me Home Tonight” is playing on a radio in a car on a highway, and whoever is driving it is singing along without even thinking about it.
+That’s the real legacy.
+The money just proves he earned it.